 In every aspect of school life, we aim for pupils to grow, blossom and flourish, this is part of the schools culture for all pupils.
 Not unlike every other school, there is considerable pressure to maintain standards and a good to outstanding status, but the school’s leadership recognises that one of its key contributing tools for success has been the importance placed on sport, including competitive sport.
 Through sport, the children further develop the school values of respect, koinonia, resilience, perseverance, compassion and kindness.
 This then impacts on learning back in the classroom.

-In Year 5 & 6 we deliver a Sports Leadership programme and a Change 4 Life programme.
-This pupil based ‘Sports Crew’ take responsibility for running lunchtime clubs, organising level 1 intra-house competition and auditing, monitoring and reporting on schools competition.
+In Year 5 & 6 we deliver a Sports Leadership programme which is run by the HSSP (Harrogate Schools Sports Partnership).
+This pupil based team of ‘Sports Advocates’ take responsibility for running lunchtime clubs, organising level 1 intra-house competition and auditing, monitoring and reporting on schools competition.
 This is an engaging project for these pupils at the top end of the school and allows them to explore the organisational aspects of leadership.
+As part of this, our Sports Advocates lead events such as ‘Better Yourself Week’; allowing all children across the school to develop confidence and strength through personal challenge.
+This includes things like ‘how many skips can you complete in 30 seconds?’
+Pupils are encouraged to up-skill throughout the week and then assess how they have progressed after following training led by our Sports Advocates or teachers.

 Our school is part of the Harrogate School Sports Partnership, a group of over 40 primary schools and 2 secondary schools, which meet every term to plan competitions for the children and share good practice.
 We have found this beneficial as it has given our children the opportunity to participate regularly in Inter-School competitions and use the wider range of resources which the secondary schools in the cluster are able to offer.